jamatarmusic/GENajam/README.md

 Once a TFI setting has been chosen, enter this mode to edit the raw FM parameters.
 Left and right scrolls through the parameters.
 Potentimeters 1-4 control the Operaters 1-4 respectively and affects all 6 channels at once.

 # Current state

+version 0.6 - Fixed panning and added LFO toggle mapped to the mod wheel.
+It'll be off by default on the TFI files (as it's not part of the file), so you can activate it using page 12 and 13 of the FM editing section.
+Read the instructions above for more detail.
+Great for doing vibrato or adding tremolo to an epiano.

+version 0.5 - Fixed a bunch of broken stuff and made the velocity curve a little nicer to play

 version 0.4 - Added sustain pedal support over polyphony.
 It mostly works, but it's tricky to track notes across the 6 channels, so sometimes funny things happen.
 Added in a midi function to pass along pitch bends so that works now too.
 Also thanks to Impbox for writing a really nice bezier curve velocity formula that I can use to fine tune the playablity of the velocity.
 GenMDM uses a really linear curve that works for programming, but not so much for playing via a keyboard.
 The velocity curve brings back some of the "feel" of a synth.